smfarzaneh/smfarzaneh.github.io/teaching/communications-systems-fall-2023.md

 ## Labs
 Lab reports and performance comprise 25% of the total grade.
 The `pdf` version of the lab manual is [here]({{ site.url }}/teaching/pdf/eet3202-lab-manual.pdf){:target="_blank"}.

+* Make sure to read the lab manual for each experiment **beforehand**.
+This way you will spend less time in the lab and can finish your experiment in a timely manner.
+*